Kursk State Medical University (KSMU)

 Founded in 1935, Kursk State Medical University is one of the oldest and most established medical universities in Russia.
 In over 90 years of continuous operation, KSMU has produced tens of thousands of doctors, specialists, and researchers who have served across Russia, Eastern Europe, Asia, and beyond.
 The university's history predates the modern MBBS-abroad industry by decades — it was built to produce Russian doctors, and the standards it applies reflect that origin.

 For Indian students, this institutional depth carries tangible meaning.
 KSMU began admitting international students in significant numbers in the 1970s and 1980s — well before most Indian families had heard the phrase 'MBBS in Russia.'
-The university has refined its international programme over more than four decades, developing faculty experienced with international students, administrative systems calibrated for Indian student needs, and a campus culture where Indian students are genuinely integrated rather than treated as a new category of revenue.
+The university has refined its international programme over more than four decades, developing faculty experienced with international students, administrative systems calibrated for Indian student needs, and a campus culture where Indian students are genuinely integrated.

 Today, KSMU has over 1,500 Indian students enrolled at any given time — one of the largest Indian student populations at any single Russian university.
 This matters not just for cultural comfort but for practical support: seniors who have navigated the same system, informal study networks, established food and community infrastructure, and a university administration that understands and accommodates Indian student needs.